Derived Azumaya algebras and twisted $K$-theory: Topological -theory of derived Azumaya algebras

 We can rephrase the theorem as saying that there exists a unique lifts making the following diagram of functors commute:

-The existence of this lift will follow once we show that $K^{top}_{X}( \text{Perf}(X, \alpha))$ is both a locally constant sheaf, and is invertible as an object in $\text{Shv}_{\text{Mod}_{KU}}(X(\C))$.
+The existence of these lifts will follow once we show that $K^{top}_{X}( \text{Perf}(X, \alpha))$ is both a locally constant sheaf, and is invertible as an object in $\text{Shv}_{\text{Mod}_{KU}}(X(\C))$.
 To this end we will use proposition \ref{nenu} (and in particular, the \'{e}tale-local triviality of derived Azumaya algebras) in an essential way. \\

-\begin{prop} Let $A \in Cat^{\text{perf}}(X)$ be $\text{Perf(X)}$-linear category over $X$ corresponding to a derived Azumaya algebra.
-Then $K_{X}^{top}(A)$ is a locally constant sheaf of $KU$ module spectra on $X(\C)$ \end{prop}
+\begin{prop} Let $A \in Cat^{\text{perf}}(X)$ be $\emph{Perf}(X)$-linear category over $X$ corresponding to a derived Azumaya algebra.
+Then $K_{X}^{top}(A)$ is a locally constant sheaf of $KU$-module spectra on $X(\C)$ \end{prop}

 \begin{proof} Let $x \in X(\C)$ be a point.
-We will show that there exists some open neigborhood $x \in V$ for which the restriction $ K_{X}^{top}(A)|_{V}$ is equivalent to $KU_{V}$ in $Shv_{Sp}(V)$.
-The result will follow since $KU_{V}$ is the sheafification of the constant sheaf on $V$ sending all open sets to $KU$, and is hence locally constant.
+We will show that there exists some open neigborhood $x \in V$ for which the restriction $ K_{X}^{top}(A)|_{V}$ is equivalent to $\underline{KU^{V}}$ in $Shv_{Sp}(V)$.
+The result will follow since $\underline{KU^{V}}$ is the sheafification of the constant sheaf on $V$ sending all open sets to $KU$, and is hence locally constant.

-By proposition \ref{nenu}, if $A$ is a derived Azumaya algebra over $X$, representing a Brauer class $\alpha \in \pi_{0}\mathbf{Br}_{0}(X)$, its associated \'{e}tale K-theory theory sheaf of spectra is \'{e}tale locally equivalent to $K^{\acute{e}t}_{X}(\mathbb{1})$ (the \'{e}tale K-theory sheaf of the base).
-This means that, for any $x \in X$, there exists an \'{e}tale map $\phi :Spec(S) \to X$ with image containing $x$ for for which
+By proposition \ref{nenu}, if $A$ is a derived Azumaya algebra over $X$, representing a Brauer class $\alpha \in \pi_{0}\mathbf{Br}_{0}(X)$, its associated \'{e}tale $K$-theory theory sheaf of spectra is \'{e}tale locally equivalent to $K^{\acute{e}t}_{X}$ (the \'{e}tale $K$-theory sheaf of the base).
+This means that, for any closed point $x \in X$, there exists an \'{e}tale map $\phi :Spec(S) \to X$ with image containing $x$ for which